Responding to allegations

 Q. How long will it take to resolve the case?

-For formal complaints, you will typically have ten Institute days to respond.
-For informal documentation, the Director will discuss a timeline with you.
+For complaints, you will typically have five Institute days to respond.
 Following your response, the COD Chair will review the complaint and your response and determine a method of resolving the case.

 If the case is resolved administratively, you will typically receive the outcome within two weeks of your response, although that may vary depending upon if MIT is in session.

-If the case is resolved in a hearing, the hearing will take place at least three days after you submit your response, but typically it takes longer to accommodate the schedules of everyone in the hearing.
+If the case is resolved in a hearing or a sanctioning panel, the hearing or panel will take place as soon as possible after you submit your response, but typically it takes longer to accommodate the schedules of everyone in the hearing.

-Following a hearing, you will typically receive the outcome in a week or two.
+Following a hearing or panel, you will typically receive the outcome in a few business days.

 Q. Other MIT students were involved in this case.
 Can we all meet together?